Alex and Brenda Awad, 2004

 Pastor, East Jerusalem Baptist Church; Professor, Bethlehem Bible College

-Education: MA in Missiology (1989) from Asbury Theological Seminary in Wilmore KT; MA in Education (1976) from N. Georgia University in Dahlonega GA; BS in Secondary Education (1973) from Lee University in Cleveland, TN; BA in Biblical Education (1970) from Lee University in Cleveland, TN
+B. Education: MA in Missiology (1989) from Asbury Theological Seminary in Wilmore KY; MA in Education (1976) from N. Georgia University in Dahlonega GA; BS in Secondary Education (1973) from Lee University in Cleveland, TN; BA in Biblical Education (1970) from Lee University in Cleveland, TN

-Courses taught in 2002-2003 academic year: Homiletics, Library Skills, Christian Ed II
+Courses taught: Homiletics, Library Skills, Christian Ed II

-Ministry: Senior pastor of the East Jerusalem Baptist Church since 1994, missionary with the General Board of Global Ministries of the United Methodist Church since 1989, board member of Evangelical Local Council of Churches in the Holy Land, member of the board of the Shepherd Society, BBC's charitable ministry.
+D. Ministry: Senior pastor of the East Jerusalem Baptist Church since 1994, missionary with the General Board of Global Ministries of the United Methodist Church since 1989, board member of Evangelical Local Council of Churches in the Holy Land, director of the Shepherd Society, BBC's charitable ministry.

-Other: Rev. Alex Awad is the author of Through the Eyes of the Victims (Bethlehem Bible College, 2001), a discussion of the Israeli-Palestinian conflict from the perspective of Palestinians.
-The book is now in its second printing and can be ordered by calling our US distributor at 1-800-825-0192.
+E. Other: Rev. Alex Awad is the author of Palestinian Memories; the Story of a Palestinian Mother and Her People (Bethlehem Bible College 2008) and Through the Eyes of the Victims (Bethlehem Bible College, 2001), a discussion of the Israeli-Palestinian conflict from the perspective of Palestinians.
 Rev. Awad is also the author of numerous articles on the conflict and on Christians in the Holy Land.
-His most recent article, “The Muslims, My Neighbors” was published in The Mennonite monthly magazine in the spring of 2003.

 DOB: 1 April 1946